How much will Valentine's Day set you back?

 However, the most shocking expense was when it came to a romantic three course meal for two at a mid-range restaurant, with Perth setting a couple back an average of $107.50, compared to the national average of $81.20.

 When it came to the other major cities in Australia, if you want to take your date out to see the latest blockbuster, Sydney was the most expensive at $18.75, slightly higher than the national average of $17.75 and Melbourne the most expensive for a Taxi start tariff at $4.20, again slightly higher than the national average of $3.81.

 Have you organised your Valentine’s gift yet?
-Don’t break the bank buying tacky items, instead consider these 8 thoughtful Valentine’s Day gifts for under $40.
+Don’t break the bank buying tacky items, instead consider these Free and cheap date ideas for Valentine's Day.